Las Fallas in Valencia Combines Huge balloons, Fireworks, and Destruction

 The ‘Fallas’ is a four-day and four-night invasion of art, music, fireworks, gunpowder, smoke, explosions and emotions in the ancient city of Valencia, Spain.
 The craziness is held every year during the second week of March.

 I recently had the opportunity to experience the mayhem that is known as ‘Las Fallas’ firsthand.
 For this trip, I also had to stow away my childhood fears about fireworks.
 Years ago, a teenage boy tossed a live cherry bomb under my chair.
 The explosion was loud enough to scare me for life.

-I was not physically injured, but emotionally scared forever!
-Since then, I tend to shy away from fireworks, so when I learned that ‘Las Fallas’ is all about fireworks, smoke and loud explosions, I’m sure you understand my hesitation.
+I was not physically injured, but emotionally scarred forever!
+Since then, I tend to shy away from fireworks, so when I learned that ‘Las Fallas’ is all about fireworks, smoke, and loud explosions, I’m sure you understand my hesitation.
 My glee slowly turned to terror.

 Crazy~ /Kr’eizi/ Synonyms: adjective: mad, insane, demented, daft, lunatic, nutty, cracked.
 Noun: lunatic.
 Synonym: mad.